mitch3lljones/odin-project-basic-ruby-projects/README.md

 The caeser cipher is long used cipher in cryptography, traced by to Julius Caeser and his personal correspondance (hence the name).
 According to [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher):
 > In cryptography, a Caesar cipher, also known as Caesar’s cipher, the shift cipher, Caesar’s code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.

 In this project, the caeser cipher is implemented using Ruby.
-This project is part of The Odin Project Javascript curriculum.
+This project is part of The Odin Project's Ruby Programming curriculum.
 The project information can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/caesar-cipher).
 ### Project Status
 At this time, the project is __*finished*__.
 ### Instructions